orthanc-mirrors/orthanc-book/Sphinx/source/faq/security.rst

     end

-  Very importantly, make sure to protect ``POST`` access to the ``/tools/execute-script`` URI.
-This URI can indeed be used by a malicious user to execute any system command on the computer as the user that runs Orthanc.
+  Very importantly, make sure to protect ``POST`` access to the ``/tools/execute-script`` and ``/instances/../export`` URIs.
+  The first URI can indeed be used by a malicious user to execute any system command on the computer as the user that runs Orthanc.
+The second URI can be used by a malicious user to overwrite system files possibly with malicious DICOM files that may lead to execution of system commands.

 * Consider implementing a :ref:`higher-level application
   <improving-interface>` (e.g. in PHP, Java, Django...) that takes